jimsmart/progszy/README.md

 Documentation [https://docs.github.com/en/actions](https://docs.github.com/en/actions)

 - `.github/workflows/build.yml` - Automatically runs on all push actions to this repo.
 Builds project, runs go vet & golint, runs tests, reports coverage (coverage reporting is currently disabled, due to this repo currently being private).
 - `.github/workflows/dummy-release.yml` - Manually run pre-release workflow.
 Runs the same actions as the 'release' action (below), but skips publishing.
-Use this as a dry-run, before pushing a version-tagged commit to the repo to trigger publication of a release.
+Use this as a dry run, before pushing a version-tagged commit to the repo to trigger publication of a release.
 - `.github/workflows/release.yml` - Automatically runs on all push actions to this repo that specify a tag of format `"v*.*.**"`.
-Installs cross-compilers, runs GoReleaser to  build all target binaries, package tars/zips, and create a draft release using the resulting artifacts.
+Installs cross-compilers, runs GoReleaser to  build all target binaries, package tars/zips, and create a draft release using the resulting assets.
 Publication of this release must then be manually confirmed on GitHub (by choosing to edit the release, and pressing the green 'Publish release' button).

 ### GoReleaser